davifelipef/davifelipef/README.md

 HTML and CSS
 - 💞️ I’m looking to collaborate on anything that people think I might help
-- 📫 You can reach through this site or by sending an email to feliperedfield@gmail.com
+- 📫 You can reach me through this site or by sending an email to feliperedfield@gmail.com

 <!---